RWParsons/iTRAQI_app/input/iTRAQI_info.md

   * Gold: Usually, people will undergo initial rehabilitation at/near their initial acute treatment.
 Those transferred to Townsville will remain there, while those in Brisbane or Gold Coast will likely undergo it at PAH.
   * Future gold: Additional hubs are planned for the Sunshine Coast, Gold Coast and Royal Brisbane and Women’s Hospital, which would enable initial rehabilitation to occur at these sites.
   * Silver: In-patient rehabilitation facilities where patient may be transferred following completion of their initial rehabilitation, to be closer to home.

+  <h3>Downloads</h3>

+  Here you can download excel files that contain aggregated travel time to both acute and rehabilitation care separately, along with the iTRAQI index, for each statistical area level 1 and 2 (SA1 and SA2).
+They also include the Socio-Economic Indexes for Areas (SEIFA)  and remoteness (Accessibility/Remoteness Index of Australia quintiles) indices for each ar ea, and some details on the Methods used.

+  These are available for the 2011, 2016 and 2021 editions of the Australian Statistical Geography Standard (ASGS).
+See https://maps.abs.gov.au/ to compare geographic boundaries under different editions.
+Note that SEIFA and remoteness indices are not yet available for 2021.

+  The interactive maps displayed in this site use the 2016 ASGS SA1 and SA2 boundaries.

+  If the download button downloads an html file initially, check that the tab you were previously on has loaded properly and then re-try.

 </details>